garrandall/popular-music-data/tracks/into-my-secret-alisha.md

 Keep coming closer
 Cause the urge to tell you
-Is burning me up, ooh
+Is burning me up, oh
 It's so strong

 Into my secret